sakiv/bing-wallpaper-mac/README.md

     ```

     If you get below warning, then just to troubleshooting section - [Desktop wallpaper not changing](#set-desktop-wallpaper)

-    ```bash
-    Warning: We were not able to set Desktop Wallpaper systematically, please perform final step to complete installation
+    > *Warning: We were not able to set Desktop Wallpaper systematically, please perform [final step](#set-desktop-wallpaper) to complete installation*
-    ```

 * ### Installing manually
     *Note: You have to follow these steps in sequence.
 If you miss any one of these steps then application may not work as expected.*